Zero Emission Bus Project

 Will passengers with vision loss still be able to hear the bus approaching the stop?

 Passengers with vision loss may notice that the electric buses are much quieter, both on approach at the bus stop, and in the interior of the bus.
-Consequently, Halifax Transit’s electric buses will be outfitted with Acoustic Vehicle Alerting Systems, which generate unobtrusive warning sounds to provide audible cues at low speeds.
+Consequently, Halifax Transit’s electric buses will be outfitted with Acoustic Vehicle Alerting Systems, which generate unobtrusive warning sounds when the bus is travelling at low speeds.

 Will the new electric buses travel the same distance as current diesel buses?

 The distance that a Halifax Transit bus travels during a typical day can vary greatly depending on the routes it is servicing.
-The new electric buses will have adequate range to service the many of Halifax Transit’s bus routes without making any schedule changes or other operational accommodations.
+The new electric buses have been tested to ensure they will have adequate range to fill many of the roles in our network without making any schedule changes or other operational accommodations.

-A number of routes require exceptionally long range and will not be serviced by electric buses during the current stage of the transition to fleet electrification.
+Some trips require exceptionally long range and will not be serviced by electric buses during the current stage of the Zero Emission Bus Project.

 How will the electric buses perform in extremely cold (-20°C) temperatures or snow?

-Halifax Transit staff undertook a testing plan with a demo Nova LFSe+ bus in February and March 2023, during which temperatures reached -20C and a major snow event occurred.
-Results of that testing did not indicate any significant concerns with respect to battery performance or range at low temperatures or handling during snowy conditions.
+Halifax Transit staff completed a testing plan with a Nova LFSe+ bus in February and March 2023, during which temperatures reached -20C and a major snow event occurred.
+The results of this testing indicated no concerns to battery performance or range at low temperatures, or the ability to drive during snowy conditions.

 Where and how will the electric buses be charged?

-During Phase 1 of the project, Halifax Transit’s electric buses will be charged exclusively at the Ragged Lake Transit Centre.
-In the future, buses will also be charged at the Burnside Transit Centre following the completion of the facility rebuild, which is anticipated to be complete by 2028.
+During Phase 1 of the project, Halifax Transit’s electric buses will be charged exclusively at the Ragged Lake Transit Centre (RLTC).
+In the future, buses will also be charged at the Burnside Transit Centre following the completion of the facility rebuild.

 The expanded RLTC facility will have 35 chargers and 67 charging stalls.
 Each charger provides power to one or more charging stalls, up to a maximum of three per charger.
 When multiple buses are connected to a single charger, those buses are charged sequentially, one after another.
-Charging will mainly take place overnight while the buses are being cleaned and minor maintenance issues are being addressed.
+Charging will mainly take place overnight while the buses are being cleaned and serviced.

 Will chargers for buses be installed on street or at terminals?